 With that in mind, I feel that it’s both important and necessary to talk about the true story behind Grown before I share my review.

 Ripped From the Headlines

 Since I knew so little about the case, I wanted to educate myself before tackling my review of Grown.
 This was very important to me.
 Because as I’ve said before, this book might be fiction but the story itself is someone else’s real life.
 This is a story that needs to be heard.
-It needs to be compulsory reading for teenage girls of all races.
+It needs to be compulsory reading for teenage girls.
 Because this thing happens too often.
-And not just in the music industry, in everyday life too.
+And not just in the music industry, in the quiet corners of everyday life too.

 Now Grown is inspired by the R. Kelly case which I knew nothing about.
 It angers me actually.
 Because when I was studying, we focused a lot on defamation and not at all on artists actually being criminals.
 We were being groomed as the next generation of music industry professionals and taught that our duty was to protect and defend our clients.
 So can I believe that all these people around R. Kelly knew about his sexual misconduct and said nothing?
 You bet I can.

 So I watched the Surviving R. Kelly documentary and I was both shocked and horrified.
 How on earth has he been getting away with it for three decades?
 Like, what even.
 And the more horrific answer to that question is not simply that survivors weren’t believed.
 It’s that the system didn’t care because the victims were black.
 The point is echoed in both real life and the book: if it had been white girls who were being groomed and essentially kidnapped by a celebrity, the outcome would have been very different.
 For one, it wouldn’t have taken so long and it wouldn’t have required a documentary to come out to spur an actual investigation.
 I honestly can’t believe it how much the system failed these girls and their families.